Skip to main content

 For women not planning pregnancy

-• COC pill: is also used to control menstrual irregularity.
-If risk factors deem women ineligible, progestogens may be used to induce bleeds to protect the endometrium (eg, medroxyprogesterone 10 mg daily for 7-10 days every three months).
-Alternatively the IUS may be used as endometrial protection.
+• Combined or progestogen only contraception is also used to control menstrual irregularity.
+Alternatively, progestogens may be used to induce bleeds to protect the endometrium (eg, medroxyprogesterone 10 mg daily for 7-10 days every three months).
+Alternatively the LNG-IUD may be used as endometrial protection.

-• Orlistat: can help with weight loss in overweight/obese women with PCOS and may improve testosterone and insulin sensitivity with similar efficacy to metformin14.
+• Orlistat and GLP-1 agonists can help with weight loss in overweight/obese women with PCOS and may improve testosterone and insulin sensitivity with similar efficacy to metformin.

-For women wishing to conceive and presenting with infertility
+For women wishing to conceive and presenting with infertility1217

 • Infertility.
-PCOS is the cause of infertility in 75% of women who are infertile due to anovulation1.
+PCOS is the cause of infertility in 75% of women who are infertile due to anovulation

 • Oligomenorrhoea or amenorrhoea are known to predispose to endometrial hyperplasia and endometrial cancer in untreated cases.
-It is good practice to recommend treatment with progestogens to induce a withdrawal bleed at least every 3-4 months.
+It is good practice to recommend treatment with progestogens to induce a withdrawal bleed at least every 3 months, unless the woman has a LNG-IUD in place or is using a method of contraception which thins the endometrium.

-• It has been suggested that women with PCOS may have a higher cardiovascular risk than weight-matched controls, as they have increased cardiovascular risk factors such as obesity, hyperandrogenism, and hyperinsulinaemia, and a higher prevalence of risk factors such as hyperlipidaemia, hypertension, the metabolic syndrome and diabetes16.
-There have not yet been studies which confirm the greater cardiovascular morbidity or mortality.
-However, there is some evidence of compromise of endothelial function in women with PCOS, which is an early marker of cardiovascular disease17.
+• Women with PCOS have a higher cardiovascular risk than weight-matched controls, as they have increased cardiovascular risk factors such as obesity, hyperandrogenism, and hyperinsulinaemia, and a higher prevalence of risk factors such as hyperlipidaemia, hypertension, the metabolic syndrome and diabetes.
+The 2023 ESHRE guidelines recommend that cardiovascular guidelines include PCOS as a risk factor, but this has not yet been done in the QRisk3 tool used in the UK.

 • Women diagnosed with PCOS (or their partners) should be asked about snoring and daytime fatigue/somnolence and informed of the possible risk of sleep apnoea.
 They should be offered investigation and treatment when necessary.